Intern Seminar: 1.5 Hours per week

 As an intern, you will receive two hours per week of individual supervision all year long.
 This supervision will focus most intensely on your clinical work with individuals and couples.
 In addition, it will focus on your overall training experience, your work in consultation and outreach, and your supervision of practicum trainees.
 The majority of time in individual supervision will focus on discussing cases and helping you continue to develop your clinical skills.
 Videos, live observation, co-therapy, and other supervision methods are also used during this time.
 Interns switch senior staff supervisors after the Fall semester, therefore having the opportunity to experience two different supervisors over the course of the year.

 Consultation Seminar: 1 Hour every other week

-Interns may choose to receive consultation training at two different levels of concentration.
+Interns may choose to receive consultation training.
+If they choose to do this training they can decide from one of two levels of concentration.
 Level 1 training in consultation involves attendance at the seminars and participation in a small-scale project for the Residence Life Liaison Program with a senior staff.
 Level 2 training involves the intern working with a CWC staff member who has an ongoing consultation project.
 Level 3training entails attendance at seminars, conducting an ongoing CWC consultation project and presenting the results to the staff at a brown bag luncheon at the end of the year.

 Group Supervision of Supervision: 1.0 Hour per week

-During the spring semester, interns supervise practicum and advanced practicum students in the UF Counseling Psychology Program and the Counselor Education Master’s Program.
+During the spring semester, interns may have the option to supervise an advanced practicum student from the Counseling Psychology Program or the Counselor Education Master’s Program.
 This seminar provides group supervision for this work.
-The option sometimes exists to also supervise in the summer semester.
+The option sometimes exists to also supervise an advanced practicum in the summer semester.